 Sand Flat Water Supply Corp.
-2015 Consumer Confidence Report
+2017 Consumer Confidence Report

 This report is intended to provide you with important information about your drinking water and the efforts made by the water system to provide safe drinking water.
 The Safe Drinking Water Act requires us to prepare and deliver this report to you on an annual basis.
+This Annual Water Quality Report is for the period of January 1 to December 31, 2017.
 For questions or more information regarding this report, please contact Larry Wintters at (903)526-5243.